 We believe that these trips are the very safest way to travel.
 You are supervised at all times, and in company with many other trustworthy people.
 The coach is attended or locked at all times and is parked well out of the city overnight.
-There is a reminder on each Personal Itinerary to be vigilant about unattended baggage at any venue, and a procedure if danger seen.
+There is a reminder on each Personal Itinerary to be vigilant about unattended baggage at any venue.
 The coach drivers are all highly professional with their own assigned coach, and experienced in London driving.

 Yes.
 Often they can be asked to meet you at the reception desk at Bethel.
 Also, at the initial planning stage of your trip, it may be possible to include the cost of some Bethel guests at dinner at the hotel.
 Also, depending on the number of available seats, it may be possible for some Bethelites to join us for the Sunday in a tour of London.

 Yes.
-At most venues we can borrow without charge several wheelchairs (Bethel, and the 4 main museums where you can pre-book them too; also they have portable canvas stools).
-If required, we can hire a specialist wheelchair-lift coach although this adds very significantly to the cost.
+We sometimes have a wheelchair available on advance request.
+Also, at most venues we can borrow without charge several wheelchairs (Bethel, and the 4 main museums where you can pre-book them too; also they have portable canvas stools).
+If required, we can hire a specialist wheelchair-lift coach although this adds significantly to the cost.
 Note that wheelchairs are NOT available to borrow at Covent Garden, Harrods, the boat, Greenwich, or the hotel.
 All venues are wheelchair-friendly (ramps) though.
-Best to bring your own wheelchair or e-scooter.

 The coach company has to announce that seat belts are provided and tell you to wear them, if over 14 yrs of age.
 There is no enforcement for those aged under 14 years.